 A Big Hairy Audacious Goal.

 At the core, a BHAG is a long-term goal that changes the very nature of a business’ existence.
-We are talking a 10 year goal right now.
+We are talking about a 10-year goal right now.

 Here is a list of some famous BHAGs in history from Wikipedia: